SEDE VACANTE 1721

 etching of Cardinal Alvaro Cienfuegos

-The Conclave of 1721 began on March 31.
-There were sixty eight living cardinals, fifty-four of whom had been named by Clement XI.
-On April 1, twenty-eight cardinals were in conclave.
-By April 9, forty cardinals were in attendance, and the number eventually rose to fifty-five, though four of them (the Portuguese da Cunha and Pereira, and the Spanish Belluga and Borgia) who arrived in the neighborhood of Rome, and were there for some days, did not enter conclave until the day after the successful election of Cardinal dei Conti.
-Two cardinals (de Noailles and Alberoni) were invited to the Conclave, even though they were excommunicated; Noailles had been leading the opposition in France to the papal Bull Unigenitus, which condemned Jansenist propositions.
-Alberoni, the deposed First Minister of Spain, appeared on April 8.
-His entry into the Conclave was opposed by Cardinal Acquaviva and by the King of Spain, but without effect (Processione, 294).
+The number eventually rose to fifty-five, though four Cardinals —the Portuguese da Cunha and Pereira, and the Spanish Belluga and Borgia—who arrived in the neighborhood of Rome, and were there for some days, did not enter conclave until the day after the successful election of Cardinal dei Conti.
 On April 28 Cardinal Paracciani left the conclave due to illness, which claimed him on the next day.

 Factions and Candidates

-The Marquis Giacobazzi, the agent of the Duke of Modena in Rome, noted (in dispatches of March 26 and March 29) that there were ten papabili: Cardinals Paolucci, Fieschi, Corsini, Parracciani, Conti, Tanari, Gozzadini, Buoncompagni, Cornaro and Barbadigo.
+The Marquis Giacobazzi, the agent of the Duke of Modena in Rome, noted (in dispatches of March 26 and March 29) that there were ten papabili: Cardinals Paolucci, Fieschi, Corsini, Parracciani, Conti, Tanara, Gozzadini, Buoncompagni, Cornaro and Barbadigo.
 In his view, Conti and Gozzadini were the most probable (Petruccelli, 5-7).
 Cardinal Giorgio Cornaro, Bishop of Padua, was favored by the French, the Genoese, the Venetians, and some of the Zelanti, and for that reason he was also opposed by the Imperialists, who did not desire a Venetian on the papal throne as a potential obstruction to their designs in the Po Valley (Petruccelli, 8).
 The Duke of Parma was promoting Cardinal Giacomo Buoncompagni, the Archbishop of Bologna (Petruccelli, 10).

 Scrutinies

-The earliest real candidate was Cardinal Fabrizio Paolucci, the late Pope Clement's Secretary of State.
+Card.
+Fabrizio PaolucciThe earliest real candidate, though, was Cardinal Fabrizio Paolucci [portrait at left], the late Pope Clement's Secretary of State.
 In the first scrutiny, on April 1, 1721, with twenty-eight cardinals present, after the accessio Cardinal Paolucci had fourteen votes; five more and he would be pope.
-At that point Cardinal Althan remarked in a loud voice that, if the cardinals would listen to what Cardinal [Alvaro] Cienfuegos [, SJ,] had to say, he probably had instructions from the Emperor to communicate.
-That was an attempt to invoke a veto without having to actually declare one.
-Uproar ensured.
-(Petruccelli, 11, from dispatches of Giacobazzi, Bartolomei and De Gubernatis) All of the agents of the crowns immediately wrote home for additional instructions, and began delaying tactics until responses should arrive.
+At that point Cardinal Althan remarked in a loud voice that, if the cardinals would listen to what Cardinal [Alvaro] Cienfuegos, [SJ,] had to say, he probably had instructions from the Emperor to communicate.
+Cardinal Cienfuegos, of course, had nothing that he dared to communicate viva voce inside the Conclave hall.
+Althan was attempting to invoke a veto without having to actually declare one.

 Imperial Veto